 In support of OJJDP's vision and mission, Administrator Ryan will hold monthly calls with stakeholders.
 During these calls, Administrator Ryan will update the field about OJJDP programs and initiatives and current activities.
 These brief calls are geared toward OJJDP stakeholders, including grantees, youth justice advocates, criminal and juvenile justice professionals, law enforcement officials, prosecutors and youth defenders, and other individuals interested in youth justice issues.

-Participants will not be able to ask questions during the call, but we encourage participants to email your juvenile justice related questions to [email protected].
+Participants will not be able to ask questions during the call, but we encourage participants to submit their questions to Administrator Ryan using this online form.
 The calls will be recorded and posted below.